Gautam Chattopadhyay

 He played many Indian and Western instruments.
 During his college years he played lead guitar in a band called The Urge, whose members were mostly Anglo Indians, in pubs including Trincas and Moulin Rouge at Park Street of Kolkata during the 1960s.

 While a student at the Presidency College in Kolkata, he participated in the political movement of the late 60s and early 70s in Bengali campuses known as the Naxal Movement.
 He then moved to Jabalpur, working for about a year as a Medical representative in Jabalpur and then in Bhopal.
 He continued composing music during this phase of his life.

-Chattopadhyay returned to Kolkata, and formed a band called Saptarshi with his brothers Pradip Chattopadhyay, Biswanath (or Bishu) Chattopadhyay, first cousin Ranjon Ghoshal, Biswanath's friend Abraham Mazumder, and family friends Tapesh Bandopadhyay and Tapash Das.
-Later they called themselves Moheener Ghoraguli.
-He worked with the 'Bauls'Fakirs, creating a new genre of music, 'baul-jazz'.
-Chattopadhyay introduced new lyrics and the guitar, saxophone and drum set.
+Chattopadhyay returned to Kolkata, and formed a band called Saptarshi with his brothers Pradip Chattopadhyay, Biswanath (or Bishu) Chattopadhyay, first cousin Ranjon Ghoshal, Biswanath's friend Abraham Mazumder, and family friends Tapesh Bandopadhyay and Tapash Das - later Raja Bandopadhyay replacing Tapesh.
+The band finally settled with the name Moheener Ghoraguli.
+He worked with the Bauls and Fakirs, creating a new genre of music, 'baul-jazz'.
+Chattopadhyay introduced a different sound with new lyrics and the guitar, saxophone, bass, and drum set.

-Moheener Ghoraguli was not commercially successful at the time, and the band disintegrated in 1981.
+Moheener Ghoraguli was not commercially successful at the time, and the band stopped playing in 1981.
 During the mid-nineties, Chattopadhyay revived Mohiner Ghoraguli by releasing the albums Abar bachhor kuri pore (1995), Jhara shomoyer gaan (1996), Maya (1997), and Khepar gaan (1998).
 He included new singers and his own compositions, as well as songs composed by others.